York City F.C.: York Community Stadium

 Per the terms of the FSIF loan, the club was required to have identified a site for a new stadium by 2007, and have detailed planning permission by 2009, to avoid financial penalties.
 York failed to formally identify a site by the end of 2007, and by March 2008 plans had ground to a halt.
 In May 2008, City of York Council announced its commitment to building a community stadium, for use by York and the city's rugby league club, York City Knights.
 In July 2010, the option of building an all-seater stadium at Monks Cross in Huntington, on the site of Huntington Stadium, was chosen by the council.
 In August 2014, the council named GLL as the preferred bidder to deliver an 8,000 all-seater stadium, a leisure complex and a community hub.
 Construction started in December 2017, and after a number of delays, was completed in December 2020.
 The club officially moved into the stadium in January 2021, with the first match being a 3–1 defeat to AFC Fylde on 16 February, which was played behind closed doors because of the COVID-19 pandemic in the United Kingdom.
 The stadium holds an all-seated capacity of 8,500.
+The Minstermen's current highest attendance at the LNER is 8,219 in a 3–0 victory over Yeovil Town.